Dynamic Blog Article using Next.JS

 1-Blog section template

-Create a section template for the blog template.
+Create a section model for the blog template.

 Add the slug preview and give it a default value.